-May 20, 2026 update: cPanel & WHM administrators should treat the May 19/20 security update as urgent, especially if LiteSpeed Web Server integrations are installed. cPanel has published SEC-73728 and SEC-73755 support entries, and public hosting-provider/admin reports quote cPanel and LiteSpeed communications saying the LiteSpeed User-End cPanel Plugin is affected by an actively exploited privilege-escalation issue.
+May 20, 2026 original notice: cPanel & WHM administrators should treat the May 19/20 security update as urgent, especially if LiteSpeed Web Server integrations are installed. cPanel has published SEC-73728 and SEC-73755 support entries, and public hosting-provider/admin reports quote cPanel and LiteSpeed communications saying the LiteSpeed User-End cPanel Plugin is affected by an actively exploited privilege-escalation issue.

 This is separate from the earlier May 2026 cPanel & WHM / WP2 security update guide and the earlier Copy Fail kernel patch issue.
 If your hosting stack runs cPanel, WHM, WP Toolkit/WP2, LiteSpeed, CloudLinux, or legacy cPanel branches, this is another patch-and-verify item for the same very rough month.